WRF Output

 Note

-Because the daily max and min, etc. are computed, it is advised to do a restart only at a multiple of auxhist3_intervals.
+Because many of these variables are computed, if doing a restart, it is advised to only restart at a multiple of auxhist3_interval.

 Time-averaged Output